ontoportal/documentation/_includes/shared_doc/developer_guide/widgets_term_selection.md

 **What does the term-selection field do?**
-Auto-complete the text field so that user don't need to type the whole term The controlled vocabulary provides consistency in the manner in which different users use a specific term When a new version of your controlled vocabulary becomes available in {{ include.portal }}, the widget will automatically use that new version.
+Auto-complete the text field so that user don't need to type the whole term The controlled vocabulary provides consistency in the manner in which different users use a specific term When a new version of your controlled vocabulary becomes available in {{ page.portal }}, the widget will automatically use that new version.
-To add a field to a web form that allows users to retrieve a term from the {{ include.atom }} of interest, do the following:
+To add a field to a web form that allows users to retrieve a term from the {{ page.atom }} of interest, do the following:
 - download the form_complete.js file and put it on your server;
 - in the header of the page where want the field, include the form_complete.js file;
 - in the form, specify the field class in the following format: bp_form_complete-{semantic_resource_acronym_list}-{value}
-  - Note: In addition to single ontology IDs, you can use a list: bp_form_complete-FISHTRAITS, ENVTHES-uri OR you can use 'all' to search across all {{ include.portal }} {{ include.atom }}: bp_form_complete-all-uri
+  - Note: In addition to single ontology IDs, you can use a list: bp_form_complete-FISHTRAITS, ENVTHES-uri OR you can use 'all' to search across all {{ page.portal }} {{ page.atom }}: bp_form_complete-all-uri
 - Developers can use the following parameters to select which value will be placed into the user-visible input field:
   - uri: the complete URI of the term;
-  - shortid: the short ID of the term, as used in {{ include.portal }};
+  - shortid: the short ID of the term, as used in {{ page.portal }};
   - name: the preferred name of the term;

 **Auto-generated hidden form elements**